The Calgary Women’s Pelvic Health Research Group is a dynamic group of health research professionals from diverse backgrounds.

 - Magali Robert, MD, MSc – Professor and Section Head of Urogynecology, University of Calgary

 Fatima is a recent graduate from the University of Calgary with a BSc (Honours) in Psychology.
-She is currently a summer student working on the SEX-POP study, which aims to explore women’s sexual experiences and outcomes following pelvic organ prolapse.
+Her summer student work was related to the SEX-POP study with the aim to explore women’s sexual experiences related to their pelvic organ prolapse.

 Hysterectomy versus Uterine Preservation for Pelvic Organ Prolapse Surgery (HUPPS Study): a non-randomized trial following women over 12 months to compare anatomic, patient reported and health care utilization of women who elect to undergo hysterectomy vs. uterine suspension as part of their surgery to address pelvic organ prolapse.